codyburleson/hcl-dx-resources/README.md

-# IBM and HCL Digital Experience resources
+# HCL Digital Experience Resources

 A curated list of resources related to the HCL Digital Experience platform.